Faizalimam990/Fynd-Expense-calculator/README.md

 - **Delete Expense**: Remove expenses by selecting their index.
 - **Filter by Category**: View expenses by specific categories.
 - **Generate Reports**: Create daily, weekly, or monthly reports of expenses.
+## Objectives

+The Fynd Expense Calculator aims to empower users to take control of their finances by providing an intuitive platform for managing expenses.
+Our key objectives include:

+- **Simplifying Expense Tracking**: Make it easy for users to record and monitor their daily expenses without any hassle.
+- **Enhancing Financial Awareness**: Help users gain insights into their spending habits through detailed reports and visualizations.
+- **Encouraging Responsible Spending**: Provide tools that enable users to categorize their expenses, making it easier to identify areas where they can save.
+- **Fostering User Engagement**: Create an interactive experience that motivates users to actively manage their finances.
+- **Supporting Financial Goals**: Assist users in setting and tracking their financial goals through comprehensive reporting features.

+By achieving these objectives, we hope to make personal finance management accessible and enjoyable for everyone!

 ## Installation